TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 Report crashes in the automated crash report system of NewPipe.
 That way you get all data needed for debugging included in your bugreport for GitHub.
-You'll see exactly what is sent, add your comments, and then send it.
+You'll see exactly what is sent, be able to add your comments, and then send it.

 ## Issue reporting/feature requests